lowdefy/lowdefy-docs/tutorial/tutorial-actions-operators-content-2.md

-The result should look and work like this:
+The result should look and work like this.
+The examples in this tutorial are live versions of the tutorial app, so you can verify that they work like your own app.